Tuttotorna/lon-mirror/README.md

 8. Structural Compatibility — SCI

-Measures compatibility between structural measurements.
+Measures compatibility between OMNIA outputs.

-SCI operates on OMNIA outputs, not on raw data.
+SCI operates on measurements, not data.

-SCI answers one question only:
+Answers one question:

 > Can these measured structures coexist without contradiction or loss?

-Produces:
+Outputs:

 compatibility score (SCI ∈ [0,1])